deepsquare-io/grid/docs/workflow/001-learn/02-running-on-dps.md

 To launch a workflow file, you have a couple of choices:

+- Use the [DeepSquare CLI](/workflow/cli/getting-started) which a TUI or CLI or Go library, that can be used to interact with the DeepSquare Grid.
-1\.
-Visit [DeepSquare Dev App](https://app.deepsquare.run/sandbox), paste the workflow, and run it.
+- Visit [DeepSquare Dev App](https://app.deepsquare.run/sandbox), paste the workflow, and run it.

-2\.
-Use the [DeepSquare SDK](https://www.npmjs.com/package/@deepsquare/deepsquare-client) which provides a simple and abstracted interface from web3 to the DeepSquare Grid.
+- Use the [DeepSquare SDK](https://www.npmjs.com/package/@deepsquare/deepsquare-client) which provides a simple and abstracted interface from web3 to the DeepSquare Grid.

 ## Credits and SQUARE Tokens